mr-mig/yaf/Readme.md

 This is a Work-In-Progress implementation, **API will change often and unpredictably**.

+## Where are those docs?
-For more informatiom check out the project wiki.
+For more informatiom check out the [project wiki](https://github.com/mr-mig/yaf/wiki/Reasons-Behind-The-Framework).